I’ve been the creative type for as long as I can remember. Though I didn’t realize it at first.

 And what about musicians like Katy Perry, or writers like J.K Rowling.

-If they put too much emphasis on each and every criticism their work received, would they be where they are today as creators?
+If they bitch’d about each and every criticism their work receives, would they be where they are today as creators?

 And would it be an intelligent use of their time to be stressing about it, and getting upset?

 I used to take criticism a little harder in the beginning, as I’m sure many other creators did.
 But the reality is whether you take criticism hard or not, you have no business as a creator bitching about it.

 When you distribute your creations and make it available to the public, you’re asking to be criticized or praised.
 And there’s no avoiding that fact.

 No matter HOW you wanna look at it.

 So as a creator you better get used to it.
 And you shouldn’t let that fact hold you back from getting started if you haven’t already.